DFE-Digital/register-early-career-teachers/documentation/site/content/product/scope.md

 - adding or making changes to early career teachers or mentors in bulk
 - if we need to store a preferred name for early career teachers or mentors, different to their legal name stored with their teaching record
 - if we need to store a preferred name for early career teachers or mentors, different to their legal name stored with their teaching record
+- if we need to store a preferred name for early career teachers or mentors, different to their legal name stored with their teaching record

 ## What's completely out of scope for ECF2